Best cocktail bars in Chicago

 The bar is the main draw at Sable, where bartenders turn out excellent cocktails, including lively Spanish gin and tonics garnished with fruit and herbs.
 The food menu is a nice match, with snacks, seafood, roasted bone marrow and a burger.

 We weren't around to bar hop through the ’70s, but we're pretty sure the drinks were not quite as good as Heavy Feather bartender Doug Phillips (Scofflaw) makes them seem.
-At the sleek fern bar, Phillips brings back cocktails from the era and greatly improves upon them.
-With choices like a Fantasy Island, The Bunny Man and Mudslide ice cream drink, we can't wait to explore all of the options.
+At the sleek fern bar located above the raucous dance floor of Slippery Slope, Phillips brings back cocktails from the era and greatly improves upon them.
+With choices like a Fantasy Island, The Bunny Man and Mudslide ice cream drink, we can't wait to travel back in time.